JulianKemmerer/PipelineC/docs/pypeline_guide.md

 #### `for` / `while` → loop unrolling

 Loops are **fully unrolled at compile time**.
-The loop variable is a Python integer (not a hardware signal); the compiler emits one copy of the body for each iteration.
+The loop variable is a plain Python value (not a hardware signal) — an int is the common case, but anything Python can iterate works: a `tuple`/`list` (including one of tuples, with the target destructuring each element), `dict`, `str`, `enumerate(...)`, `zip(...)`, a generator expression.
+The compiler emits one copy of the body for each iteration.

 ```python
 def sum_array(arr: uint32_t[4]) -> uint32_t: